-Use Number Height and Area Design Criteria Neighborhood Commercial and Specialty Commercial Land Use Districts- Retail, service, commercial, offices, hotels and motels, restaurants and other uses of a similar nature.
+11 : 17 14 D : 6" : Use Number Height and Area Design Criteria Neighborhood Commercial and Specialty Commercial Individual Use and Building Complex Freestanding signs shall not be erected any closer than three (3) Land Use Districts- Retail, service, commercial, offices, hotels and motels, restaurants and other uses of a similar nature.
 A maximum of one on-site freestanding sign per public street frontage with an entrance (driveway) to the building or complex (as applicable).
-Maximum Height: 12 feet Maximum Area: 100 square feet per permitted freestanding sign (per side if double sided) excluding base and embellishments. erecter feet to feet t anding signs shall not be ed any closer than three (3) or any building.
-The same and the signs shall maintain a ek, measured from that part of any that is closest to the nearest orty line of the parcel on which Office/Commercial Land Use District - Retail, service, commercial, offices, hotels and motels, restaurants and other uses of a similar nature.
-Individual Use and 1) A maximum of one on-site freestanding sign per public street frontage with an entrance (driveway) to the building or complex (as applicable).
-2) Where the street frontage exceeds 500 lineal feet, one additional freestanding sign is permitted for each additional 500 feet of lineal frontage (beyond the initial 500 feet).
+Maximum Height: 12 feet Maximum Area: 100 square feet per permitted freestanding sign (per side if double sided) excluding base and embellishments. feet to any building.
+2. Freestanding signs shall maintain a setback, measured from that part of the sign that is closest to the nearest property line of the parcel on which Office/Commercial Land Use Individual Use and Building Complex it is placed, equal to at least one-half District - Retail, service, commercial, offices, hotels and motels, restaurants and other uses of a similar nature.
+A maximum of one on-site freestanding sign per public street frontage with an entrance (driveway) to the building or complex (as applicable).
+Where the street frontage exceeds 500 lineal feet, one additional freestanding sign is permitted for each additional 500 feet of lineal frontage (beyond the initial 500 feet).
 The minimum distance between freestanding signs along a given frontage is 300 feet.
-Building Complex Maximum Height: 18 feet Maximum Area: 160 square feet per permitted freestanding sign (per side if double sided) excluding base and embellishments.
-(1/2) the freestand of eestanding sign may be placed than fifty (50) feet from the rty line of an adjacent
+Maximum Height: 18 feet Maximum Area: 160 square feet per permitted freestanding sign (per side if double sided) excluding base and embellishments.
+(1/2) the height of the sign.
+No freestanding sign may be placed closer than ten (10) feet from the back of curb of a public roadway.
+3. No freestanding sign shall be placed within thirty (30) feet of the intersecting curb lines of a street intersection to maintain vehicular sight lines.
+4. No freestanding sign may be placed closer than fifty (50) feet from the property line of an adjacent residence.
+5. Freestanding signs shall not be located within a utility easement, or